Look no further!

 The future looks bright for both exchanges, though their next steps lead in slightly different directions.

-Coinbase is making its way to the New York Stock Exchange, as the company has announced it intends to go public via an Initial Public Offering (IPO).
-This will make it the first major U.S. exchange to do so.
-It will allow Americans to purchase shares of the company itself, whose most recent estimated valuation was around $8 billion.
+Coinbase has finally made its debut on the New York Stock Exchange, as the company went public via an Initial Public Offering (IPO).
+This made it the first major U.S. exchange to do so.
+It allows Americans to purchase shares of the company itself, whose IPO valuation was around $80 billion.

 Kraken is taking a slightly different route.
 Instead of going to New York, the exchange has opened a new division in Cheyenne, Wyoming.
 Kraken Financial’s application for a bank charter recently won approval from the State of Wyoming, meaning it is now cleared to operate as the first crypto bank in the U.S.